3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ## Integration Testing

-As mentioned in the above test cases, by January 2017, when we have access to the necessary hardware for testing, the camera interface will be able to output an image in the `Texture2D` format to the Unity interface.
+As mentioned in the above test cases, by January 2017, when we have access to the necessary hardware for testing, the camera interface will be able to output an image in a bitmap format to the Unity interface.
 The Unity interface will then receive the input image data from the camera interface and send it to the computer vision interface.
 The computer vision interface will then output placeholder information into the Unity interface, completing the flow of data in our application.
 This will allow us to begin integration tests.

 # Budget and Resources Provided by Sponsors